konrad-jamrozik/droidmate/README.md

 After your build passes, you should setup an Android device and run tests requiring it.

 * Setup an Android device, as described in the [official doc](http://developer.android.com/training/basics/firstapp/running-app.html#RealDevice).
 To see which Android devices DroidMate supports, consult the device compatibility section below.
-* Ensure the "settings" app is on the main home screen on the device.
+* If using a physical device (as opposed to emulator), ensure the "settings" app is on the main home screen on the device.
 You can drag & drop it from the apps list.
 If you omit this step, DroidMate will not be able to ensure WiFi is enabled before each app restart during exploration.
 It will work, but will issue a warning to logcat.
 * Run DroidMate tests requiring device as described in the section below.

 ## Daily building and testing ##

 All actions in this section assume you first did `cd repo/dev/droidmate`

-To build DroidMate and run all regression tests that do not require a device:  `./gradlew build`
+To build DroidMate and run all regression tests that do not require a device:  `gradlew build`

 To skip tests: `gradlew build -x test`